jsdealy/latin/miscellae/guideToLatinConversation.md

 Volo, volui velle, to
 wish.

-Volvo, volvi, volu-
-tum, volvgre, to turn
+Volvo, volvi, volutum, volvgre, to turn round.
-round.

-Vomo, vomui, vomi-
-tum, vomere, to vomit.
+Vomo, vomui, vomitum, vomere, to vomit.

 Voveo, vovi, votum,
 vovere, to vow, to make a